 Impacts of new and emerging transportation technologies and business models - stakeholder group examination and policy recommendations report - department of transportation report and recommendations - rules.
 The act requires the department of transportation (CDOT) to convene and engage in robust consultation with a stakeholder group comprised of representatives of specified industries, workers, governmental entities, planning organizations, and interest groups that will potentially be affected by the adoption of new and emerging transportation technologies and business models.
 The stakeholder group is required to:

 - Examine the economic, environmental, and transportation system impacts of the adoption of new and emerging transportation technologies and business models;

 - Identify potential means of addressing the impacts that increase positive impacts and mitigate negative impacts; and

-- Present to CDOT, no later than November 1, 2019, a report of policy recommendations regarding the impacts examined and means of addressing those impacts with funding from the imposition of fees on the use of motor vehicles used for commercial purposes, as defined by the bill.
+- Present to CDOT, no later than November 1, 2019, a report of policy recommendations regarding the impacts examined and means of addressing those impacts, potentially with funding from the imposition of fees on the use of a motor vehicle used for commercial purposes, as defined by the act.
 The report must identify potential fees that are structured and reasonably calculated to: